Forest Service officials are hitting a pause on prescribed fires after a New Mexico burn escaped containment

 Prescribed fires are often used to manage vegetation, reduce hazardous fuels near residential communities, minimize the spread of pest insects and diseases, improve habitat for threatened and endangered species and recycle nutrients, according to the Forest Service.
 They're also essential tools in helping reduce the threat of extreme fires in the future.

-The chief said prescribed fires go as planned in 99.84% of cases, but in "rare circumstances, conditions change, and prescribed burns move outside the planned project area and become wildfires."
+The chief said prescribed fires go as planned in 99.84% of cases; in "rare circumstances, conditions change, and prescribed burns move outside the planned project area and become wildfires."

 A New Mexico prescribed fire becomes a wildfire